hadouani/monModuleDeCapture/README.md

  **Installation :**

-npm install --save react-html5-camera-photo
+ npm i capturemoduleo

 **Usage :**

-to use this model  you should  create a tag "div" with id "camera"  like this
+to use this model  you should  create a tag "div" :

 <div class="top-container" id="camera">
 </div>

+and follow the next instruction :

-this module it is divided into 3 parts
+so this module it is divided in 3 parts

 **the first part include:**

 An interface for the actions of the capture and recording of the encoded image

- **The use this part   : vlib.initialize()**
+ **The use this part call intialize("id_div") function with id of the div as a parmter of the function ,for  example : vlib.initialize("camera")**

 ![1](https://user-images.githubusercontent.com/45512316/57559986-dac09c00-7373-11e9-8137-35f87fe792e5.PNG)

-Start camera after pressing the "turn on camera" button
+after pressing the "turn on camera" button camera Start

 ![2](https://user-images.githubusercontent.com/45512316/57559995-e8762180-7373-11e9-8c33-e528bcb9832c.PNG)